Titan submersible implosion: Reactions

-The scale of the search and rescue efforts and media coverage compared to those for the Messenia migrant boat disaster, which occurred days earlier, sparked criticism.
+The scale of the search and rescue efforts and media coverage compared to those for the Pylos migrant boat disaster, which occurred days earlier, sparked criticism.
 In the Ionian Sea off the coast of Pylos, Messenia, Greece, a fishing boat sank while carrying an estimated 400 to 750 migrants, resulting in nearly 100 persons confirmed dead, another 100 rescued, and hundreds more missing and presumed dead.
 Search and rescue efforts for the migrant ship were conducted by the Hellenic Coast Guard and military.
 Ishaan Tharoor of The Washington Post wrote that Pakistani Internet users compared and contrasted the Pakistani victims in both incidents, who were on opposite sides of Pakistan's large socioeconomic divide.

 According to David Scott-Beddard, the CEO of White Star Memories Ltd, a Titanic exhibition company, the likelihood of performing future research at the Titanic wreck decreased due to the incident.

 James Cameron, who directed the 1997 movie Titanic, visited the Titanic wreck 33 times, and piloted Deepsea Challenger to the bottom of the Mariana Trench, said he was "struck by the similarity" between the submersible's implosion and the events that resulted in the Titanic disaster.
 He noted that both disasters seemed preventable, and were caused indirectly by someone deliberately ignoring safety warnings from others.
 Cameron criticized the choice of carbon-fibre composite construction of the pressure vessel, saying it has "no strength in compression" when subject to the immense pressures at depth.
 Cameron said that pressure hulls should be made out of contiguous materials such as steel, titanium, ceramic, or acrylic, and that the wound carbon fibre of Titans hull had seemed like a bad idea to him from the beginning.
 He stated that it was long known that composite hulls were vulnerable to microscopic water ingress, delamination, and progressive failure over time.
 He also criticized Rush's real-time monitoring of the hull as an inadequate solution that would do little to prevent an implosion.
 Cameron expressed regret for not being more outspoken about these concerns before the accident, and criticized what he termed "false hopes" being presented to the victims' families; he and his colleagues realized early on that for communication and tracking (the latter housed in a separate pressure vessel, with its own battery) to be lost simultaneously, the cause was almost certainly a catastrophic implosion.

 The Logitech F710 game controller used to steer Titan sold out on Amazon soon after the incident, which was described as "a more benign form of disaster tourism" by the New York weblog the Cut.